akamai/lds-connector/README.md

 by following [these instructions](https://techdocs.akamai.com/netstorage/docs/create-a-storage-group).

 **Take note** of the following
-- `Storage Group Details -> Storage Group Name`: This is the human-readable storage group name.
+- `Storage Group Name`: This is the human-readable storage group name.
-- `Storage Group Details -> HTTP Domain Name`: This is the host the API requests will be sent to.
+- `HTTP Domain Name`: This is the host the API requests will be sent to.
-- `Upload Directories -> Upload Directory`: This is the CP code that identifies the upload directory.
+- `Upload Directory`: This is the CP code that identifies the upload directory.
 A storage group can have multiple upload directories.

 Next, we'll configure an automatic purge policy for the upload directory.